Today we go into places where MAGIC AND ALCHEMY INTERMIX WITH LEGENDS OF MYSTERY. Discover the dark side of Venice.

 This is one of the most symbolic places in the city, since in the past, public executions were carried out between the two columns, and for this reason, even today, Venetians avoid passing between them.

-The anchors of good luck (MAP 21)
+The hooks of good luck (MAP 21)

-At the corner of the street and the Traguetto arcade, two small anchors hang from the wall and the Venetians consider them a good luck charm and often hit them against the wall when passing
+At the corner of the street and the Traguetto arcade, two small hooks hang from the wall and the Venetians consider them a good luck charm and often hit them against the wall when passing

 The heart of the sotoportego dei preti = good luck (MAP 22)